junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5960)
 - 2022-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2022-07-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 117-224.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 117-224.
+- 2022-12-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 582.